Anzac Day in Vietnam

 STAR INCLUSIONS ★ Hoi An Walking Tour

 Today we will transfer to Danang airport for a mid-morning flight to Hanoi.
 Hanoi has over 1,000 years of history making the capital city charming with many tourist attractions.
-Start with a visit to Thang Long Royal Citadel (closed on Mondays).
+Start with a visit to Thang Long Royal Citadel.
 Visit the underground war bunker in the same compound that played an important role in the American war, especially during the 12 days and nights of the Hanoi – Dien Bien Phu air battle in 1972.
 This afternoon we have some time at leisure to explore the Old Quarter and the charming streetscapes of Hanoi.
 (B, L, D)

 Today, we will start with a visit to see the One Pillar Pagoda, the Ho Chi Minh Mausoleum and Presidential Palace.
 We then continue to the Hanoi Hilton where American POWs were kept and then on to Truc Bach and Huu Tiep Lakes in Ngoc Ha village where many B52 planes were shot down.
 We will end the day with a visit to the extensive Army Museum.
-(Closed on Mondays and Fridays).
 This repository of Vietnam’s military history includes rooms full of war propaganda, photographs and documents from China, France, and the US wars.
 Tonight we will have a farewell dinner at KOTO restaurant, a social enterprise created by an Australian Vietnamese who has won an Order of Australia medal for his work in supporting disadvantaged youth.
 We will get a chance to have a glimpse at the future of Vietnam and receive some warm hospitality on our final night on tour.
 (B, D)

 Sadly, today our tour comes to an end after breakfast at our Hanoi hotel.
 (B)